Background

 Victims unable to live a normal life describe feeling stripped of self-worth and dignity.

-Victims talked by ex-lovers may experience additional guilt and lowered self-esteem for perceived poor judgment in their relationship choices.
+Victims stalked by ex-lovers may experience additional guilt and lowered self-esteem for perceived poor judgment in their relationship choices.

-Many victims become isolated and decry to support when employers or friends withdraw, often also being subjected to harassment or are cut off by the victim in order to protect them.
+Many victims become isolated and deprived of support when employers or friends withdraw, often also being subjected to harassment or are cut off by the victim in order to protect them.

 I think it's very important to re-emphasize one of these points.